where2help/where2help/README.md

 [Travis CI](https://travis-ci.org/) is set up to automatically deploy applications to [Heroku](https://www.heroku.com):

-* the `master` branch is automatically deployed to the staging environment:
+* the `master` branch is automatically deployed to the staging environment: https://staging-where2help.herokuapp.com/
-https://staging-where2help.herokuapp.com/

-* the more stable `fsw` branch is automatically deployed to:
+* the more stable `fsw` branch is automatically deployed to: https://where2help.herokuapp.com/
-https://where2help.herokuapp.com/

 If you want to skip continuous integration for your commit, add this to your commit message:

     [ci skip]

+# Contributing to Where2Help

+* Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
+* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
+* Fork the project.
+* Start a feature/bugfix branch.
+* Commit and push until you are happy with your contribution.
+* Make sure to add tests for it, if possible.
+* If you're interested in working on an issue that has been assigned to somebody, we encourage you to get in touch with them first!